Axway/amplify-central/content/en/docs/best_practices/using_teams_amplify_platform.md

 A team is linked to multiple components in the Amplify platform:

-* **Agents** - publish API services in an environment and can transform these API services into Unified Catalog items.
-These Unified Catalog Items represent an API in the data plane and are owned by a specific team.
+* **Agents** - publish API services in an environment and can transform these API services into Marketplace items.
+These Marketplace items represent an API in the data plane and are owned by a specific team.
 APIs coming from AWS, Azure and Istio must be linked to a specific team.
 APIs coming from the Axway API Gateway can either be linked to a specific team or the Agent can link the API to the same team as the Organization that the API belongs to in the API Gateway.
-Creating Unified Catalog items is optional, and you can choose to create your own Unified Catalog items through the API or CLI and assign them to the team of your choice.
+You can choose to create your own Marketplace items through the API or CLI and assign them to the team of your choice.
 * **Users and service accounts** - users and service accounts can be a member of one or more teams.
 A user and a service account are assigned one role per team.
 Assigning this membership and the role can be done manually or automatically:

     * **Manually** - use the UI to add users and service accounts to one or more teams and assign team roles.